-- fcase.")

--

--

-PRI MARY QUESTIONS
+Q1.
+Where should we station/send officers on Saturday evening? (max.
+75 points) You have the responsibility of assigning up to 5 officers.
+For each officer, specify the location to station them, and what one specific thing they should be looking for.
+Be as specific as possible (For example: "Officer #1: Roof of the Belleville Hospital, search for tall blond woman carrying a briefcase.")
+PRIMARY QUESTIONS Q2.
 What role did Stefan Walz play?
-How did Stefan Walz die, who was responsible for his dearhom was he allied, and where was he going when he was killed? (max.
-10 points)
+How did Stefan Walz die, who was responsible for his death, to whom was he allied, and where was he going when he was killed? (max.
+10 points) Q3.
+What motivated those responsible for his death, and to whom were they allied? (max.
+10 points) Q4 .
+How and why did the gold-tooth man die, to whom was he allied, and do you know his reaname? ( max.
+15 points ) Q5.

--

-Q3. poir What motivated those responsible for his death, and to whom were they allied? (max. nts)

--

-How and why did the gold-tooth man die, to whom was he allied, and do you know his ne? (max.
-15 points)

-Q5.
 What role does Charles Oglevee play, and to whom was he allied? (max.
-5 points) Q6.
+5 points)

+- Q6.
 What is the meaning of the items found outside of Stefan Walz's room? (max.
-5 points) Q7.
-What was the meaning of the translated letter document dropped off for you? (max.
-5 points) Q8.
+5 point s) What was the meaning of the translated letter document dropped off for you? (mants) ax.
+5 Q8.
 What was the meaning of the note found at the Yorkville pier? (max.
-5 points) What was the meaning of the two notes found on the wall at the 1850 2nd Ave apartment? (max points) QIG D. List all of those killed (or gravely injured) by the assassin. (max.
+5 points) What was the meaning of the two notes found on the wall at the 1850 2nd Ave apartmax.
+20 points) nent?
+QIC - - - D. List all of those killed (or gravely injured) by the assassin. (max.
 10 points)

-Q1 I. To whom is the assassin allied and what is his motivation? (max.
-5 points) 2.
-To the best of your knowledge, where did the assassin sleep on each night from Sunda vember 30th to Saturday, December 6th? (max.
-12 points) CONDARY QUESTIONS What's going on with Buttercup? (max.
-5 points) What's the name of the individual who stole Mrs. Lilli Lenderink's scarf? (max.
-5 points) S2 .
+2. To the best of your knowledge, where did the assassin sleep on each night from Sunday rember 30th to Saturday, December 6th? (max.
+12 points) • SEC CONDARY QUESTIONS S1.
+What's going on with Buttercup? (max.
+5 points) - S2.
+What's the name of the individual who stole Mrs. Lilli Lenderink's scarf? (max.
+5 points) S3.
+What's going on with the letter from Cell Green received by the New York Times ? (max.
+5